esoreq/Day_one/_episodes/11-Programming_Fundamentals.md

 - What are conditional statements?
 - What are iterators?
 - What are loops?
+- What are list comprehensions?
 objectives:
 - Learn about different conditional statements
 - Learn how to use conditional statements
 - Learn how to create sequences using loops
 - Learn how to drive loops using iterators and iteratable objects
+- Learn how to write list comprehensions
 keypoints:
 - Conditional statement allows us to take alternate actions based on a set of rules
 - While loops are useful in situations where you want to complete an operation for an unknown amount of times and can form a conditional break statement
 - For loops are useful in situations where you  want to complete an operation for a known amount of times driven by iteratable object
+- The use of list comprehensions simplifies and compacts your code

 ---